ainzzorl/goodcode/_articles/aws-cdk-template-diff.md

 ## Context

-*Give a high-level description of the project.
-Explain the part(s) of it that include the example in more detail.*

 CDK (Cloud Development Kit) is an [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) software tool created by [AWS](https://aws.amazon.com/).
 CDK is used to synthesize and deploy [CloudFormation](https://aws.amazon.com/cloudformation/) infrastructure templates.

-Infrastructures are made up of resources (virtual machines, database tables, load balancers, etc.) Resources can depend on other resources.
+Infrastructures are made up of resources (virtual machines, database tables, load balancers, etc.).
+Resources can depend on other resources.

 ## Problem